 If the mandatory curriculum of your B.Sc. program already covers some of the courses in the minor then you may not count them towards the 30 EC required to obtain the minor.
 You must then propose replacement courses to the minor coordinator and request approval prior to the start.
 (You may still follow those courses as electives but they will not count toward the minor.)

 In particular, if you follow the B.Sc.
 Informatics then you are not allowed to take Modeling & Simulation in period 2 because it overlaps too much with the mandatory course Introduction to Computational Science.
 Also the period 1 course on programming cannot be taken.
-However individual courses from the minor can still be taken as electives, in particular Statistical Data Analysis is a good choice and then perhaps Project Computational Science.
+Therefore it is not possible to follow the minor as a whole for B.Sc.
+Informatics students.
+Nevertheless, individual courses from the minor can still be taken as electives.